Now and then, it’s good to remind ourselves what “There Is More Than One Way to Do It” means.

 The paradox is that when each and every one of us do our own things, we do in fact create a story – even if we don’t mean to.

-These stories – these narratives we’re creating in the heads of others – come in the shape of a coin, on which one side has the picture of a smiley, and on the opposite a frownie.
+These stories – these narratives we’re creating in the heads of others – come in the shape of a coin, on which the front has the picture of a smiley, and on the tail side, a frownie.

 On one side we create stories about freedom and O(fun) and experimentation and play, and on the other; duties and limitations and hard work and confusion and respect.
 The responsibilities we accept or ignore shape the stories just as much as the ones we choose to write and tell.

 It doesn’t matter if we didn’t ask for this or we don’t like it.
 The stories are created both by our actions and our inactions, and we can’t stop this.
-The only thing we can do is to influence which narratives are created by doing more of what’s desirable and less of what is not.
+The only thing we can do to influence what narratives are created, is by doing more of what’s desirable and less of what is not.

-If we do well, we get a coin with no back side.
+If we do well, we get a coin with no tail.